-The great vessels of the heart include the superior and inferior vena cava, which bring blood from the body to the right atrium, the pulmonary artery, which transports blood from the right ventricle to the lungs.
-The last of the great vessels is the aorta, the body's largest artery, which transports oxygen-rich blood from the left ventricle to the rest of the body.
+The four chambers are the right atrium and right ventricle and the left atrium and left ventricle.
+The blood vessels include the superior and inferior vena cava.
+These bring blood from the body to the right atrium.
+Next is the pulmonary artery that carries blood from the right ventricle to the lungs.
+The aorta is the body's largest artery.
+It carries oxygen-rich blood from the left ventricle to the rest of the body.

 Beneath the tough fibrous coating of the heart, you can see it beating.

 Inside the chambers are a series of one-way valves.
 These keep the blood flowing in one direction.

 Dye injected into the superior vena cava, will pass through all the heart's chambers during one cardiac cycle.